mvysny/mvysny.github.io/_posts/2020-11-5-Vaadin-difference-jsmodule-javascript.md

 The only way to load a script as a classic script is to place the javascript file into e.g. `src/main/webapp/js/test.js` and call `Page.addJavaScript("context://js/test.js")`.

+## Loading the script as module script

+You can use both `@JsModule` and `@JavaScript` to load script as a module script.
+The `@JavaScript` only loads stuff from the `frontend/` folder, while `@JsModule` is able to load the script both from `frontend/` and `node_modules/` folder.
+Also, the name `@JsModule` clearly states that the script is going to be loaded as a module script.
+Therefore you should always prefer `@JsModule` over `@JavaScript` when loading module scripts.

+Certain scripts won't work as module scripts because of strict mode.
-Alternatively, you can load the script as a module script and publish the function as follows:
+Those scripts you'll have to load via `Page.addJavaScript`.
+However, if the script is loadable as a module script, below you can find a couple of ideas to call the function.

+### Publishing the function to `window`

+You can publish the function to the `window` object as follows:

 ```javascript
 window.test = function test(val){